 IT 100.
 Machine Processes I. 3 hours credit.
 Prerequisite: A score at a predetermined level in reading, writing, and math on a placement instrument.
-This is an introductory course to machine shop operations.
-This course will enable the student to understand and apply basic machine processes.
-Basic machine shop calculations, measurements, blueprint reading, material science, and bench work are introduced in the course.
+This course will enable the student to complete basic machine shop operations.
+The student will learn basic machine shop calculations, measurements, blueprint reading, material science, and bench work.